hemingkx/NERmultimodal/README.md

 ## 3. Get Started

-To get the right environment settled, you can create an anaconda vitual env by
+To get the right environment settled, you can create an anaconda virtual env by

 ```
 conda create -n env_name python=2.7